 XenMobile Mail Manager is now Endpoint Management connector for Exchange ActiveSync.
 For details about the Citrix unified portfolio, see the Citrix product guide.

-The connector provides the functionality that extends the capabilities of Endpoint Management in the following ways:
+The connector extends the capabilities of Endpoint Management in the following ways:

 - Dynamic Access Control for Exchange Active Sync (EAS) devices.
 EAS devices can be automatically allowed or blocked access to Exchange services.

 - The ability for Endpoint Management to access EAS device partnership information provided by Exchange.

 - The ability for Endpoint Management to perform an EAS Wipe on a mobile device.

 - The ability for Endpoint Management to access information about Blackberry devices, and to perform control operations such as Wipe and ResetPassword.